graezykev/ts-eslint-standard-js/steps.md

 ]
 ```

-Run `npx eslint react-code-1.tsx`, you'll get 1 more problem which is defined by you.
+Run `npx eslint react-code-1.tsx`, and you'll notice one additional problem defined by you.

 ![ts eslint standard js](images/image-5.png)

-You can define or modify any rules as much as you can to tailor your team's rules here.
+You can define or modify any rules as much as you like to tailor your team's rules here.

 ### Configure React Hooks ESLint Plugin

-Let's now integrate the best practice rules of React Hooks.
+Let's now integrate the best practice rules for React Hooks.

-Edit `react-code-1.tsx` to write some React Hooks code.
+Edit `react-code-1.tsx` to include some React Hooks code.

 ```diff
 -import React from "react";